Tbixler005/bixler_thomas_portfolio/README.md

 A 2×2 between-subjects experiment (N = 108) I designed, ran, and analyzed for my research methods course and co-authored as an APA paper.
-It found a significant positive correlation between intellectual humility and apology quality, with null experimental effects traced to a weak manipulation — reported openly rather than hidden.
+It found a significant positive correlation between intellectual humility and apology quality, with null experimental effects traced to a weak manipulation and reported openly rather than hidden.

 📁 [View project files →](intellectual-humility-apology)

 ## Cognitive Psychology Laboratory
-*🚧 In progress — Fall 2026*
+*🚧 In progress | Fall 2026*

 An individual research question and paper within a three-person group.
-I'm analyzing a published dataset in Jamovi — reading its documentation, defining and defending participant exclusion criteria, and selecting tests for my research question — then writing the results and discussion of an APA paper.
+I'm analyzing a published dataset in Jamovi, reading its documentation, defining and defending participant exclusion criteria, and selecting tests for my research question — then writing the results and discussion of an APA paper.
 I'm also developing an original experiment proposal end to end: a literature-grounded